-The body prop is an integral part of the subframe and is stowed on the outside of the offside subframe.
+The body prop is an integral part of the subframe and is stowed on the LHS outside of the subframe.

-To provide a safe means to maintain the body in a raised position.
+To provide a safe means to maintain the body when raised in the rear tip position only.

 When to deploy the body prop: